Smallibs/pilin/README.md

 ```

 In order to have a more readable version a comprehension based formulation is provided.
-Then the previoux expression can be proposed using such comprehension facility:
+Then the previous expression can be proposed using such comprehension facility:

 ```kotlin
 Comprehension(Option.monad) {